REDEX To Be An Exclusive Partner To TNBX In Malaysia To Support The Malaysia Green Attribute Trading System (Mgats) Platform

-- New digital platform envisioned to be a game changer that will advance Malaysia's renewable energy goals

-- The collaboration deepens REDEX's footprint in Malaysia and affirms company's innovative technological solutions to develop the REC ecosystem

-SINGAPORE, May 20, 2024 - (ACN Newswire) - REDEX will be an exclusive partner to TNBX to support the development of the Malaysia Green Attribute Trading System (mGATS) into the country's preeminent digital trading platform for Malaysia Renewable Energy Certificates (mREC).
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 20 May 2024 - REDEX will be an exclusive partner to TNBX to support the development of the Malaysia Green Attribute Trading System (mGATS) into the country's preeminent digital trading platform for Malaysia Renewable Energy Certificates (mREC).
 The upgraded platform will provide a new avenue for businesses to conveniently pursue their renewable energy commitments and accelerate the nation's pursuit of a sustainable energy future.

 Launched five years ago as an information hub on RECs, the revamped mGATS will leverage REDEX's innovative technological solutions to facilitate live trading and auctions while providing users with price transparency for mRECs acquisition.